Nasikhat/Nasikhat/README.md

 I enjoy contributing to new projects and learning new computer technologies.
 I have already learnt MS SQL and am now developing several projects using it.

 ## 📌 My projects
+- [WeatherDatabase](http://209.38.230.157:5000/) - Interactive map of Russian weather stations and weather statistics based on data from VNIIGMI-MDC (the site includes a frontend based on JavaScript and a backend based on Flask)

 ## 📬 Contacts